-The California Money Bail Reform Act of 2017 (SB 10 and AB 42) seeks to reform the money bail system to make it more just and to make communities safer.
-This legislation intends to significantly reduce the use of money bail and to increase the number of people who are able to safely return home after arrest.
-It does this by:
+The California Money Bail Reform Act (SB 10) seeks to reform the money bail system to make it more just and promote community safety.
+This legislation intends to significantly reduce the use of money bail and to increase the number of people who are able to safely return home while they fight their case.
+It will:

-- 1. Moving to a system where community safety, not wealth, is the basis for determining pretrial release. - 2.
-Building a system that looks beyond a person's income or the color of their skin to determine whether they can return home while they await trial. - 3.
-Providing people with pretrial services to help them get back to court and comply with court-ordered conditions of release.
+- 1. Establish a system where community safety and court appearance, not wealth, are the basis for determining pretrial release. - 2.
+Build a system that looks beyond a person's income or the color of their skin to determine whether they can return home while they await trial. - 3.
+Provide people with pretrial services to help them get back to court and comply with court-ordered conditions of release.